augustogoulart/awesome-pytest/README.md

 [pytest-freezegun](https://pypi.org/project/pytest-freezegun/) - Plugin that allows your Python tests to travel through time by mocking the datetime module.

+[pytest-git-selector](https://github.com/05798/pytest-git-selector) - A pytest plugin to deselect tests that are not affected by code changes.

 [pytest-lazy-fixtures](https://github.com/tvorog/pytest-lazy-fixture) - Use your fixtures in `@pytest.mark.parametrize`.

 [pytest-mimesis](https://github.com/pytest-dev/pytest-mimesis) - Mimesis integration with the pytest test runner.
 Generate fake data in your tests.